History of the Patriot Act: Judges strike key provisions

 Another provision struck down was the so-called "sneak and peek" provisions of the Patriot Act.
 These were struck down after the FBI wrongfully used the provision to arrest Portland attorney Brandon Mayfield on suspicions that he had been involved in the 2004 Madrid train bombings.
 They had concluded this wrongly because they believed that they found his fingerprint on a bag of detonators found at the scene.
 Agents seized three hard drives and ten DNA samples preserved on cotton swabs, and took 335 photos of personal items.
 Mayfield then filed a lawsuit against the U.S. Government, contending that his rights were violated by his arrest and by the investigation against him, and that the sneak and peek provisions were unconstitutional.
 The Government was forced to apologise to Mayfield and his family, stating that "[t]he United States acknowledges that the investigation and arrest were deeply upsetting to Mr. Mayfield, to Mrs. Mayfield, and to their three young children, and the United States regrets that it mistakenly linked Mr. Mayfield to this terrorist attack."
 However, Mayfield took it further and on September 26, 2007, judge Ann Aiken found that the searches violated the provision of the United States Fourth Amendment that prohibits unreasonable searches.
-Thus the law was declared unconstitutional.
+Thus the law was declared unconstitutional, however, this was later overturned.